 What they discovered in their analysis was a link between exposure to fine particles during fetal life to a thinner cortex — the outer layer of the brain — in several areas when the kids were between 6 and 10 years old.
 These brain changes, the study concluded, had contributed to a decline in impulse control, which is also associated with mental health and behavioral problems, ScienceDaily reported.

-Lead author Monica Guxens of the Barcelona Institute for Global Health said of the findings, according to ScienceDaily,
+Lead author Monica Guxens of the Barcelona Institute for Global Health said of the findings, according to ScienceDaily, "We observed brain development effects in relationship to fine particles levels below the current EU limit.
+Therefore, we cannot warrant the safety of the current levels of air pollution in our cities."

 The findings would also suggest that exposure to air pollution well below what is deemed safe could cause permanent disruption to a child's brain function, according to researchers.
-Guxen said,
+Guxen said, "Although specific individual clinical implications of these findings cannot be quantified, based on other studies, the observed cognitive delays at early ages could have significant long-term consequences such as increased risk of mental health disorders and low academic achievement, in particular due to the ubiquity of the exposure."

 But this is not the only study to link a mother's exposure to air pollution to changes in their children.
 A study published in JAMA Pediatrics last year found that pregnant women exposed to fine particle pollution have babies who showed greater signs of cellular aging compared to moms who breathed in fresher air, according to Reuters.
 The findings, researchers said, suggest a possible biological cause for health problems experienced by kids who live in highly polluted areas, Reuters reported.